 KGI is developing an innovative entry-level Occupational Therapy Doctorate (OTD) program.
-The program is not currently accepting applications.
+The program is currently accepting applications for the inaugural fall 2022 cohort!

 What people do every day matters.
 Occupational therapists empower clients of all ages to flourish through participating in daily life activities.
 KGI’s Occupational Therapy Doctorate (OTD) program in Claremont, CA will prepare graduates as innovative leaders within the occupational therapy field.
 Expected to enroll in fall 2022, the three-year program will showcase active-learning, hands-on lab and fieldwork experiences, and team collaboration that will prepare students to become resourceful, ethical, and agile problem solvers.